alexKleider/debk/README.md

 The project was inspired by the book keeping needs of a group (Kazan15) taking a wilderness canoe trip on the Kazan River in Nunavit, Canada.
 The soft ware includes several 'custom' features specialized for this group.
+These custom features probably do not work in the current version since their support has been neglected as the project has evolved.
+Support may reappear in a later version.

 ## Disclaimers

-There is still, as of this version (0.0.1,) no support for adding accounts except to create and then use a custom chart of accounts prior to account creation as described in the create_entity() docstring.
-Although not tested, it should be possible after entity creation to add accounts by simply editing the entity's CofA file.
+There is still, as of __src/config.VERSION__no support for adding accounts except by editing the entity's CofA file.
 Deleting accounts will likely create havoc!

 To use this software, the user must have a clear idea of the meaning of 'debit' and 'credit' in the context of double entry book keeping.